What is the Neonatal Priority Setting Partnership?

 How can I take part?

-We are also looking for parents, families and former neonatal patients to take part in a dedicated parent prioritisation so please get in touch if you would like to be involved with this.
+Now we are looking for parents, families and former neonatal patients to take part in a dedicated parent prioritisation so please get in touch if you would like to be involved with this.

 We are unfortunately unable to accept any other participants at this point as the Delphi process is already underway, however please look out for the results coming soon.